Power of Visualization to Reach your Goals

 The mental training involved visualization; having the athletes visualize themselves crossing the finish line.

 The results were surprising to most involved.
-Group four, that received the least physical training but the most mental training, performed the best during the Olympics.
+Group four, which received the least physical training but the most mental training, performed the best during the Olympics.

 “This has been such an important finding that the US Olympic Committee now has increased the number of full-time psychologists on staff from just one to six over the last 20 years,” the authors added.